 - Remove yard waste around the equipment.
 Once you’ve removed larger refuse within a two-foot space, you can use a soft brush or vacuum to slowly remove dust from the unit’s fins.
-Deformed fins can also impact effectiveness, so you can attempt to correct them with a small knife.
+Deformed fins can also impact effectiveness.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the system.
 Don’t get water on the fan motor.

 Low Refrigerant Levels

 When air conditioning systems don’t have enough refrigerant, they’ll have difficulty removing heat and humidity from your residence.

 Here are a couple of symptoms that your equipment is leaking refrigerant:

 - It takes an extended amount of time to cool your residence and you’re continually decreasing the temperature on the thermostat.

 - Air conditioning coming through the registers isn’t as chilly as it should be.

 - You’re experiencing whistling or burbling noises when the air conditioning works.

 - Your evaporator coil is iced over due to having trouble absorbing warmth.